Report a bonfire, smoke or air pollution

 - If smoke from a bonfire is affecting you, please discuss the problem with the person responsible first.

 - If you need to report a non-emergency problem to us then use the form below.
+We won't share your details with anyone you report.

 - After you've reported a problem, we'll investigate your report to find out whether the law is being broken.
 We may visit you and the source of the problem.
 In some cases, we may also take formal action against those responsible for air pollution.